oracle/cluster-api-provider-oci/docs/src/gs/install-csi.md

 following policies in the dynamic group for CSI to be able to talk to various OCI Services.

 ```
-allow dynamic-group [your dynamic group name] to read instance-family in compartment [your compartment name]
+allow dynamic-group [your dynamic group name] to manage instance-family in compartment [your compartment name]
-allow dynamic-group [your dynamic group name] to use virtual-network-family in compartment [your compartment name]
+allow dynamic-group [your dynamic group name] to manage virtual-network-family in compartment [your compartment name]
 allow dynamic-group [your dynamic group name] to manage volume-family in compartment [your compartment name]
 ```